jeffqchen/jsmartsw_hw/README.md

   An array of addressabvle RGB LEDs for indicating device running state and prodiving visual assistance.

-- 8x Cherry MX keyboard switches
+- 8x Cherry MX keyboard switches with XDA key caps

   An array of keyboard switches for controlling functionalities of jSmartSW.